Ben Hannant: North Queensland Cowboys

 On 7 October 2014, Hannant signed with the North Queensland Cowboys on a one-year deal for the 2015 season.

-In round 7 of the 2015 NRL season, Hannant played his 200th NRL game in North Queensland's 28-24 victory over the New Zealand Warriors.
+In round 7 of the 2015 NRL season, Hannant played his 200th NRL game in North Queensland's 28–24 victory over the New Zealand Warriors.

 Hannant came off the bench for North Queensland in the 2015 NRL Grand Final against the Brisbane Broncos, and played 38 minutes in the Cowboys' 17-16 Premiership win.

-On 21 February 2016, Hannant was a member of the Cowboys' World Club Challenge winning side, coming off the bench in the side's 38-4 victory over the Leeds Rhinos at Headingley Stadium.
+On 21 February 2016, Hannant was a member of the Cowboys' World Club Challenge winning side, coming off the bench in the side's 38–4 victory over the Leeds Rhinos at Headingley Stadium.

 In November 2016, it was announced Hannant had re-signed with North Queensland on a one-year-contract extension.
 Two weeks later, on 17 November, he was forced to retire due to a chronic knee injury.
 Despite the injury and forced retirement, Hannant was quite durable for the Cowboys in his two seasons with the club.
-Out of a possible 55 games, Hannant played 52 - including the 17-16 win against the Brisbane Broncos in the 2015 NRL Grand Final.
+Out of a possible 55 games, Hannant played 52 – including the 17–16 win against the Brisbane Broncos in the 2015 NRL Grand Final.

-Coming Out Of Retirement
+Coming Out of Retirement

-A year after retiring, it was announced he would come out of retirement and play for the Burleigh Bears in the Intrust Super Cup.
+A year after retiring, it was announced he would come out of retirement in 2018 to play for the Burleigh Bears in the Intrust Super Cup.
+Hannant ultimately played 4 games for the Bears.